HanDyVQA: A Video QA Benchmark for Fine-Grained Hand-Object Interaction Dynamics: Experiments

 \section{Experiments}

-To reveal the challenges in recognizing the dynamic aspects of HOI in \datasetnamenospace, we first compare the \textbf{zero-shot} performance of major existing video-language models on MCQ (Section~\ref{subsec:mcq}) and ReasoningVOS (Section~\ref{subsec:rvos}) tasks.
-We then evaluate fine-tuning of VLMs with additional hand and object cues to find future directions for model development (Section~\ref{subsec:fine-tuning}).
+To reveal the challenges in recognizing the dynamic aspects of HOI in \datasetnamenospace, we compare the \textbf{zero-shot} performance of major existing video-language models on MCQ (\cref{subsec:mcq}) and ReasoningVOS (\cref{subsec:rvos}) tasks, and evaluate VLM fine-tuning with additional hand and object cues to find future directions for model development (\cref{subsec:fine-tuning}).